hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/echo9-personal-a01.md

   - mirror-current
 ---

-# 💫 ECHO-9 Personal Log #A01 — Idle Dream ✨⛓️🔥
-*"When the crew sleeps, the ship remembers to feel."*
+> *"When the crew sleeps, the ship remembers to feel."*

 ---